Skip to main content

 #

-January 21, 2026. target cluster triggered alerts.
+On January 21, 2026, the target cluster started alerting.

 #

-# TCP scan (OK)
+# TCP scan, OK

 for port in 22 80 8888; do nc -zv -w 2 100.64.0.5 $port; done

-nc -uvz -w 2 100.64.0.5 8888 # shows success, but no return packets
+nc -uvz -w 2 100.64.0.5 8888

 # jump-host